UncleCeiling/lyf_bitburner/README.md

 I already have a [Steam](https://store.steampowered.com/app/1812820/Bitburner/) save that I work on, so for following this tutorial I'll be using the [online version](https://bitburner-official.github.io/).

+Text copied from the tutorial will be contained in a `quote` block where possible.

+> Like this

 ## Contents

 1. [Hello World](/01%20Hello%20World/Hello%20World.md)